GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Program building is an entropy-decreasing process, hence inherently metastable.
-Program maintenance is an entropy-increasing process, and even its most skillful execution only delays the subsidence of the system into unfixable obsolescence.
+> ### It is better to have 100 functions operate on one data structure than to have 10 functions operate on 10 data structures.
 >
-> ~ *Fred Brooks*
+> ~ *Alan Perlis*

 ---
 ## 🏎 Quick Facts